-- 45. Higher-Order Thinking Skills Written tests will measure knowledge and understanding at the recall, application or analysis levels.
-Higher-order thinking skills will be incorporated as appropriate. - 46.
-Use of Calculators Competitors may NOT use calculators when taking any written test, unless permitted in the individual event guidelines. - 47.
+- 50. Higher-Order Thinking Skills Written tests will measure knowledge and understanding at the recall, application, or analysis levels.
+Higher order thinking skills will be incorporated as appropriate.
+Notes are not allowed on HOSA tests. - 51.
+Use of Calculators Competitors may NOT use calculators when taking any written test, unless permitted in the individual event guidelines. - 52.
 Test Security Tests and word lists for HOSA-Future Health Professionals competitive events are developed from the HOSA secure test bank for that event.
 At all levels, HOSA tests are the property of HOSA-Future Health Professionals and should never be taken, copied, or shared with HOSA members or chapter advisors.
-HOSA tests are provided exclusively for use by chartered associations in good standing for their competitive events and at the ILC. - 48.
-Test Plan and Resources The test plan and list of resources in the guidelines are designed to help the competitor prepare for the test.
-Approved chartered associations have the option of using the previous year's ILC tests for their state competition use, and the previous year's state tests for Regional/Area events.
-For that reason, tests by chartered associations for their competition at all levels may reflect the test plan and/or resources from the previous year's guidelines. - When a resource lists "latest edition", this is the latest edition available as of the initial writing of the guidelines in August.
-Any edition released after that time will be used in the following year's resource list.
-After the initial release, only editorial changes are made to guidelines, unless there is an error that would affect the outcome of the event or how competitors prepare.
-In this case, updated guidelines are posted online with a note to membership explaining any changes. - 49.
-New Testing Events For any new event that requires a 100-question test, the regional and chartered association tests will be 50 items for the first year.

-50. Pencils - For all written tests it is the responsibility of the competitor to bring pencils to the event.
-Mechanical pencils are discouraged for use on Scantrons.
+HOSA tests are provided exclusively for use by state chartered associations in good standing for their competitive events and at the ILC. - 53.
+Test Plan and Resource Rotation Process The test plan and list of resources in the guidelines are designed to help the competitor prepare for the test.
+Approved state chartered associations have the option of using the previous year's ILC tests for their state competition use, and the previous year's state tests for Regional/Area events.
+For that reason, tests by state chartered associations for their competition at all levels may reflect the test plan and/or resources from the previous year's guidelines. - 54.
+New Testing Events For any new event that requires a test, the regional and chartered association tests may be half the number of items for the first year. i.e.: If a new test is 100 items, the first year at the chartered association level, it may be 50 items. - 55.
+Pencils For all written tests it is the responsibility of the competitor to bring traditional #2 pencils to the event.
+Mechanical pencils are discouraged for use on Scantrons. - 56.
+Test Time Remaining Announcements: There will be NO verbal announcements for time remaining during ILC testing.
+All ILC testing will be completed in the Testing Center, and competitors are responsible for monitoring their own time using large clocks placed in the room.